-We haven’t received any payment from you for your overdue taxes.
-This letter is to advise you of our intent to seize your property or rights to property.
+We haven’t received your payment for overdue taxes.
+We intend to seize your property or rights to property.
 You must contact us immediately.

-- If you already paid in full or think we haven’t credited a payment, send proof of that payment to us.
+- If you already paid in full or think we haven’t credited a payment, send proof of that payment to us using the address at the top of your notice or letter..

-- If you’re unable to pay the balance due, contact the telephone number listed on the letter.
+- If you’re unable to pay the balance due, contact the telephone number listed on the notice or letter.

 You may want to